reactjs/react.dev/src/content/reference/react/useContext.md

 }
 ```

 Here, the <CodeStep step={2}>context value</CodeStep> is a JavaScript object with two properties, one of which is a function.
-Whenever `MyApp` re-renders (for example, on a route update), this will be a *different* object pointing at a *different* function, so React will also have to re-render all components deep in the tree that call `useContext(AuthContext)`.
+Whenever `MyApp` re-renders (for example, on a route update), this will be a *different* object pointing at a *different* function, so React will also have to re-render all Components deep in the tree that call `useContext(AuthContext)`.

 In smaller apps, this is not a problem.
 However, there is no need to re-render them if the underlying data, like `currentUser`, has not changed.
 To help React take advantage of that fact, you may wrap the `login` function with [`useCallback`](/reference/react/useCallback) and wrap the object creation into [`useMemo`](/reference/react/useMemo).
 This is a performance optimization: